loroldoesmath/mathing/README.md

 # Mathing 🎲🔢

-Welcome to **Mathing**—my personal corner on the internet where I get to explore prime numbers because, well, they're cool. 🤓
+Welcome to **Mathing**—my personal corner on the internet where I share some of my research, most of which is on prime numbers. 🤓

 ## What's This All About?
 This repository contains some of my research projects and scripts that I work on for fun.
 The initial focus here is **cousin primes**, but I’m fascinated by all types of relational prime classifications.